AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > The left panel is resizable.
-To resize the panel, bring the cursor on the panel boundary, the cursor changes to a double-headed arrow, click and drag to resize the panel width.
+To resize the panel, bring the cursor on the panel boundary, the cursor changes to a double-headed arrow, select and drag to resize the panel width.

 The left panel gives you access to the following features: